Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Exploring multi-wavelength leptonic flares with an additional Lorentz invariance violation delay

-To test this hypothesis, we extended the energy range to derive intrinsic delays at X-ray, optical and infrared energies.
-To better separate low and high energy domains, a special care was given to the choice of the reference arrival time $t_{\mathrm{ref}}= t_{E = E_{\mathrm{ref}}}$ corresponding to a specific energy $E_{\mathrm{ref}}$ (Eq.~\ref{eq:deltate}).
-The energy of the dip in SEDs, the low flux region between the two bumps, was chosen for this quantity.
+To test this hypothesis, we extended the energy range to derive intrinsic delays at X-ray, optical, and infrared energies.
+To better separate low- and high-energy domains, special care was given to the choice of the reference arrival time $t_{\mathrm{ref}}= t_{E = E_{\mathrm{ref}}}$ corresponding to a specific energy $E_{\mathrm{ref}}$ (Eq.~\ref{eq:deltate}).
+The energy of the dip in SEDs, the low-flux region between the two bumps, was chosen for this quantity.
 Since the location of the dip varies with the time evolution of the generated SEDs, the SED with the highest $\nu F_{\nu}$ flux value at that location was considered as a reference.
-The energy $E_{\mathrm{ref}}$ is then taken as the energy of the dip for that specific SED. $E_{\mathrm{ref}}$ typically varies between 0.01 and 1 MeV for BL Lacs.
+The energy $E_{\mathrm{ref}}$ is then taken as the energy of the dip for that specific SED.
+The value of $E_{\mathrm{ref}}$ typically varies between 0.01 and 1 MeV for BL Lacs.
 To highlight the relationship between the two energy domains, the parameter space and the different regimes of delays were explored.
 One illustrative example is shown in Fig.~\ref{fig:Z} for a typical flare of a BL Lac object at low and high redshifts.
-A clear similarity between the two energy domains (synchrotron and inverse Compton) appears in the absence of any LIV effect.
-This behaviour was found to be a systematic one: both sets of low and high energy delays always follow the same trend whatever the set of parameters used to generate them.
-Such systematic similarity indicates the Klein-Nishina and EBL effects which tend to modify the observed fluxes at the highest energies, do not significantly affect the intrinsic delays, and by extension their regime of evolution with energy.
-In the case of \mbox{FSRQs}, the symmetry between synchrotron and inverse-Compton domains remains but is weakened compared to the pure SSC case due to the introduction of an external photon field.
-The external inverse-Compton emission then gain an additional component independent from the synchrotron one, which somewhat reduces the inter-dependency between the delays in the X-ray and gamma-ray domains.
+A clear similarity between the two energy domains (synchrotron and inverse-Compton) appears in the absence of any LIV effects.
+This behaviour was found to be systematic: both sets of low- and high-energy delays always follow the same trend whatever the set of parameters used to generate them.
+This systematic similarity indicates that the Klein-Nishina and EBL effects, which tend to modify the observed fluxes at the highest energies, do not significantly affect the intrinsic delays, and by extension their regime of evolution with energy.
+In the case of \mbox{FSRQs}, the symmetry between synchrotron and inverse-Compton domains remains, but is weakened compared to the pure SSC case, due to the introduction of an external photon field.
+The external inverse-Compton emission then gains an additional component independent from the synchrotron component, which somewhat reduces the inter-dependency between the delays in the X-ray and gamma-ray domains.